[Analysis] Why does Putin want a Ukraine crisis?

 Shadow puppetry?

-And nightmare scenarios aside, Putin might just be trying to frighten Europe and Ukraine into smaller concessions for now.
+Nightmare scenarios aside, Putin might just be trying to frighten Europe and Ukraine into smaller concessions for now.

-He might also be stress-testing the new US administration of president Joe Biden.
+He might also be testing the new US administration of president Joe Biden.

 For Jamie Shea, a former senior Nato official, Putin's "sabre rattling" was designed to force Kiev to give Russia-puppet authorities in occupied east-Ukraine "special status" with constitutional powers.